-Each additional connection context instance you use must be set separately, as desired.
+The prefetch value needs to be setup on each individual connection context.
 For example, if ctx is an instance of a declared connection context class, set its prefetch value as follows:

-((Connection)ctx.getConnection()).setDefaultRowPrefetch(20);
+'''

+ctx.getExecutionContext().setFetchSize(20);

+'''

 There is no maximum row-prefetch value.
 The default is 10 in JDBC, and this is inherited by SQLJ.
 This value is effective in typical circumstances, although you might want to increase it if you receive a large number of rows.